mcaliman/mcaliman.github.io/_posts/en/java/2014-07-14-sending-e-mails-with-attachments-in-java.md

 }
 ```

-All that remains now is to show an example of use, but first let us help ourselves with a class that realises the `Singleton` pattern
+All that remains now is to show an example of use, but first let us help ourselves with a class that realises the `Singleton` pattern:

 ```java
 public class MailCommandInstantiator {